jxnl/blog/docs/writing/posts/advice.md

 I think too many people reading this are mostly pursuing intellectual activities, but I'm mostly gonna focus on using analogies of personal physical fitness to describe how I think about this kind of stuff.
 In the beginning, you're gonna have a noob gains, just an act of practicing is going to be enough to make improvements.
 You're gonna be so weak and out of shape that if you wait, it's gonna be cardio, and if you run, you're gonna get stronger.
 And it's gonna be months or years of seeing progress just by showing up every day and doing anything.
 You're just gonna be making progress.
 Maybe you're also "gifted" and so things come easier to you, but there's gonna be a time when things change.

-### How to deal with feeling like you dont know anything and dont have time

-I don't have any advice for this I think the question really is is that what you want?
-Do you want to spend all your time to feel like you don't know anything to feel like you don't have any time?
-I personally accepted that and accept that everything is my choice.
-In a very Sartre, existentialist sense.
-I am choosing to spend time doing other things like enjoying my life.
-I am choosing not to know, because the knowing comes at a cost that I do not want to pay

-- **Existential Despair**: A feeling of hopelessness rooted in the existentialist belief that life lacks inherent meaning.
-This despair arises from the realization of one's absolute freedom and the responsibility for creating one's own essence and purpose.

-- **Anguish**: In existentialism, anguish is the emotional response to recognizing the vastness of one's freedom and the accompanying responsibility for one's actions.
-It involves the realization that each decision shapes one's essence and affects others, leading to a deep sense of moral responsibility.

 ### Cost of Being a Champion

 The story I tell myself is one where Travis Stevens talks about what it takes to be a judo champion.
 Something along the lines of "You think you want to be a champion until you meet someone who truly knows they want to be a champion."
 Replace "champion" with "comedian," "boxer," "founder," and so on.